-As educators, we usually interact with our students in a limited number of contexts—the classroom, the lab, the studio, and office hours.
-Of course, our learners’ lives extend far beyond these contexts, and current and ongoing events can impact their performance in the learning environments that we create, both positively and negatively.
-How can we support our learners in difficult times—and in ways that integrate with our own personal needs and pedagogical approaches?
+As curricular and co-curricular educators, we usually interact with our learners in a defined number of contexts, such as class interactions, advising appointments, office hours and check-ins, research mentoring, and workshops and other programming.
+Of course, our learners’ and our own lives extend far beyond these contexts.
+Current and ongoing events can impact learners’ performance in the learning environments that we create—and the ways in which we create these learning environments—positively as well as negatively.
+How can we support our learners in difficult times, and in ways that integrate with our own personal needs and pedagogical approaches?

 What does the research say?

-- Incorporate a brief “focusing” activity at the beginning of a learning opportunity.
-Beginning with a minute to write or reflect—or a minute of silence—acknowledges the stress that learners might be experiencing and gives them the opportunity to transition and re-focus for the learning at hand.
+Consider incorporating a brief acknowledgement and activity at the beginning of a session together.
+For example, instructors may start class with a moment of silence or a brief period to freewrite.
+Providing space for independent contemplation acknowledges the stress that learners might be experiencing and gives them the opportunity to transition and refocus for the learning at hand.

 Ambrose, S. A., Bridges, M. W., DiPietro, M., Lovett, M. C., & Norman, M. K. (2010).
 How Learning Works: Seven Research-Based Principles for Smart Teaching.
 San Francisco, CA: Jossey-Bass.